Krieger's type of nonsingular Poisson suspensions and IDPFT systems

 \loadbold

 \endtopmatter

 \document

 \head 0.
-Introduction\endhead In this article we continue the investigation of nonsingular Poisson suspensions initiated by E.~Roy and the present authors in \cite{DaKoRo1} and \cite{DaKoRo2}.
-For the basics of the general theory of Poisson suspensions and some applications we refer to \cite{DaKoRo1}.
-In \cite{DaKoRo2}, we prove that a generic (in the Baire category sense) nonsingular Poisson suspension is ergodic of Krieger's type $III_1$.
+Introduction\endhead Throughout this paper, $\Gamma$ denotes an infinite countable discrete amenable group.
+Given an action of $\Gamma$ on an infinite volume measure space, the Poisson suspension of this action is the associated $\Gamma$-action on the corresponding Poisson point process, whose elements can be viewed as clouds of particles without mutual interactions; the suspension moves every cloud particle-wise according to the original action.
+See~Definition~1.4 below.
+In \cite{DaKoRo1} and \cite{DaKoRo2}, E. Roy and the present authors initiated the study of nonsingular Poisson suspensions and proved, among other things, that a generic (in the Baire category sense) nonsingular Poisson suspension is ergodic of Krieger's type $III_1$.
 Our purpose in this work is to construct examples of ergodic Poisson suspensions of other types (which are on the meager side).

-\proclaim{Theorem 0.1} There exist sharply weak mixing Poisson suspensions ($\Bbb Z$-actions) of each of the following Krieger's type: $II_\infty$ and $III_\lambda$, for $\lambda\in[0,1]$. \endproclaim
+\proclaim{Theorem 0.1} There exist sharply weak mixing nonsingular Poisson suspensions of totally dissipative free $\Gamma$-actions of each of the following Krieger's types: $II_\infty$ and $III_\lambda$, for $\lambda\in[0,1]$. \endproclaim